HalfSquare/MonteCarloSimulation/.gitlab/wiki_templates/retro_template.md

 ## Questions:
+**Question 1:** Starting Point:

-**Question 1:** This sheet is designed to promote good conversation.
+This sheet is designed to promote good conversation.
 Team members should be seated evenly around the sheet so that each question can be read by at least one person easily.
-Do one question at a time, skip questions if you like. the person closest to the question should read out the question and the _minute taker_ should take notes of the discussion.
+Do one question at a time, skip questions if you like.
+The person closest to the question should read out the question and the _minute taker_ should take notes of the discussion.
 Each person should get a chance to read and note at least one question.

-_Does everyone agree to this?_   yes / no
+_Does everyone agree to this?_ &nbsp; **yes / no**

 **Question 2:** Set up: